Lincoln Preservation Foundation Serving the Goose Creek Historic District and Surrounding Areas

 Location: Brooks Lane

-The Grace Methodist Episcopal Church in Lincoln was first organized in 1872 and completed in 1885.
-The basement of the church was used to teach sewing, cooking and shoe repair.
-In September of 1949, the church was abandoned.
-The original structure is owned by the Friends of Grace Multicultural Center, descendants from the congregation.
+The Grace Methodist Episcopal Church in Lincoln was organized in 1872.
+Construction on the stone church was begun in 1884 and completed and dedicated in 1885.
+The basement of the church was used for vocational and religious education.
+In September 1949, the church moved to a new building in Purcellville and the original stone church was abandoned.
+The building is owned by the Friends of Grace Multicultural Center; many of the trustees are descendants of the original congregation.

 Detailed Information

-The Grace Methodist Episcopal Church got its start in the "Old Lincoln Schoolhouse", also known as the Lincoln Colored School, and Lincoln School B (built in 1865) where newly freed slaves were educated in one of the first public schools for African Americans in Virginia.
-The church's congregation first organized in 1872 under the leadership of Reverend Henry Carroll, and in 1884, Quakers and freedmen built the existing church just up the hill from the school.
-Stone Masons used native field stone and topped the structure with a bell that could be heard for miles.
-The building was dedicated on July 30, 1885, under the pastorate of Reverend John Bean, a circuit rider, whose churches included those in Middleburg, Leesburg, Lincoln and others.
-Services were originally held on the second and fourth Sundays, and the basement was used as a vocational school where Quakers taught sewing, cooking, shoe repair and other skills to the black community.
-The building never had plumbing, so water was carried from the nearby spring located south of the building.
-Two outhouses, one each for men and women were located on each side of the rear of the church and were reportedly "two-seaters."
-The location of the women's outhouse was recently discovered by archaeologists but the location of the men's room is still a mystery.
+Grace Methodist Episcopal Church originally held services in the Lincoln Colored School.
+The church was organized in 1872 under the leadership of Reverend Henry Carroll.
+In 1884, the trustees of the church bought land up the hill from the school from Mary Elizabeth Birdsall.
+Skilled Black stone masons built a handsome native field stone and topped it with a cupola enclosing a bell that could be heard for miles.
+The building was dedicated on July 30, 1885, under the pastorate of Reverend John Bean, a circuit rider, whose churches included those in Middleburg, Leesburg, and other locations.
+Services were held on second and fourth Sundays.
+The building had no plumbing, so water was carried from the nearby spring located south of the building.
+Two outhouses, one each for men and women, were located on each side of the rear of the church and were reportedly "two-seaters."
+The location of the women's outhouse was recently discovered by archaeologists but the location of the men's is still a mystery.

-After around 1915, most of the congregation resided in Purcellville and nearby Cooksville and walked to Lincoln for services.
+After 1915, most of the congregation resided in Purcellville and nearby Cooksville and walked to Lincoln for services.
 The church was active and lively, and celebrated an annual homecoming in August attended by large crowds where potluck meals were shared.
 The church also celebrated “children's day” and enjoyed occasional joint-services with nearby Mount Olive Baptist Church.
-Money was scarce, so fundraising was a constant effort.
-The more popular fundraisers included "Tom Thumb Marriages" in which tickets were sold to witness staged weddings acted out by young children; and "Fan Drills", theatrical line- dances featuring young girls dressed up in colorful costumes including overskirts that "fanned" out.
+Money was scarce, so fundraising was constant.
+Among the more popular fundraisers were "Tom Thumb Marriages," staged weddings acted out by young children; and "Fan Drills," theatrical line-dances featuring young girls dressed up in colorful costumes including overskirts that "fanned" out.

-The church served as an anchor and stabilizing force in Lincoln until 1942.
-In the early forties, then-Reverend Otis Jasper was encouraged by his church District Superintendent to have the Lincoln Church move to Purcellville where most of the congregation resided.
+The church served as community gathering place in Lincoln through the 1940s.
+In the early forties, Reverend Otis Jasper was encouraged by his church District Superintendent to have the congregation move to Purcellville where most of the members resided.

-In September 1949, Grace Annex United Methodist Episcopal Church (now named the Agape United Methodist Church) broke ground for the new building on A Street in Purcellville and the old stone church in Lincoln was eventually abandoned.
-Although the congregation maintains an active cemetery in Lincoln, the old stone church has been in disrepair and out of use since the early 1950’s.
-The old church is owned by the trustees of the Friends of Grace.
+In September 1949, Grace Annex United Methodist Episcopal Church (now Agape United Methodist Church) broke ground for the new building on A Street in Purcellville.
+Upon its completion, the old stone church in Lincoln was abandoned.
+Although the congregation maintains an active cemetery adjacent to the building, the old stone church has been out of use since the early 1950’s.
+It is now owned by the trustees of the Friends of Grace Multicultural Center.

-In 2002, the Lincoln Preservation Foundation, along with the then-trustees of the Grace Church, united in an ambitious undertaking: to rescue and restore the abandoned building and tell its story.
-With this goal in mind, the Lincoln Preservation Foundation found itself swept up in a project we originally called "Saving Grace.”
-Today we call it the Grace Heritage Site Project.
+In 2002, the Lincoln Preservation Foundation, along with the trustees of the Grace Church, united in an ambitious undertaking: to rescue and restore the abandoned building and to tell its story.
+With this goal in mind, the Lincoln Preservation Foundation found itself swept up in a project originally called "Saving Grace.”
+The church building today has been renamed the Grace Heritage Site.